Brian Dobson (actor)

 Brian Dobson (born September 9) is a Canadian voice actor, who works for Ocean Studios and various other studios in Vancouver, British Columbia, Canada.
-He voiced Ben "The Thing" Grimm in Fantastic Four: World's Greatest Heroes, Skeletor in He-Man and the Masters of the Universe, Majin Buu and Dr. Gero in the Ocean dub of Dragon Ball Z, Red Alert in Transformers: Armada and Transformers: Cybertron, Muso in Inuyasha and Martin DaCosta in Mobile Suit Gundam SEED SEED Destiny Zugu, Ronan, Soul Archer, a Ninjdroid Sentry, and Bucko in LEGO Ninjago: Masters of Spinjitzu.
+He voiced Thing in Fantastic Four: World's Greatest Heroes, Skeletor in He-Man and the Masters of the Universe, Majin Buu and Dr. Gero in the Ocean dub of Dragon Ball Z, Red Alert in Transformers: Armada and Transformers: Cybertron, Lex Luthor in Krypto the Superdog, Muso in Inuyasha, Martin DaCosta in Mobile Suit Gundam SEED and SEED Destiny, and Zugu, Ronin, Soul Archer, a Ninjdroid Sentry, and Bucko in LEGO Ninjago: Masters of Spinjitzu.

-Personal life
+Early life

 Brian Dobson was born in Montreal, Quebec, Canada, but spent most of his childhood in England.
 He is the youngest of the three Dobson brothers.
 His older brothers Michael Dobson and Paul Dobson are also voice actors.